-The Project Director's Guide takes a general look at the Self-Help Program as well as providing information on required reports, program criteria, grant and financial management, personnel and fair housing.
+It is the responsibility of the Program Director or Executive Director to administer a successful selfhelp housing program.
+This handbook takes a general look at the process of managing a self-help program as well as providing specific information on required reports, program criteria, grant and financial management, personnel, and fair housing.